User interface overview.

 Not all of the fields need filled in.
 You can fill in with only a username or nothing at all if its a static command.

-The domain is parsed from the domain/url/or first email address fields if any one of those is filled in.
-The URL is there for convenience and for later on features we plan to add such as SSL checks etc.
+The domain is parsed from the domain field or the first email address fields if any one of those is filled in.

 The ssh terminal central widget works with username/password and also the native ssh agent for Linux/Mac and the Putty pageant agent for Windows.

 It also supports 2FA ssh logins thanks like Duo and will prompt you via push or offer interactive prompt to choose how to auth.
 You may received 2 2FA auth requests right away and then it shows the 2FA interactive prompt for the final push.
 This is normal and due to how the SSH terminal and webockets opens multiple sessions.

 It is a multi-tabbed terminal so clicking to the right of the existing tab will spawn a new tab just like it does in a browser.
 For more information about how that works see the PyPi link here.
 This portion of the app is opensource.